 How can pensioners apply for a loan?

-Before applying for a loan, it may be a good idea to check the lender’s eligibility criteria and compare personal loan options from a number of providers, looking at the interest rate charged, whether the rate is fixed or variable, the fees charged and any other features and conditions, such as whether you can make extra payments to pay the loan off early without extra fees applying.
+Before applying for a loan, it may be a good idea to check the lender’s eligibility criteria and compare personal loan options from a number of providers, looking at factors like the interest rate charged, whether the rate is fixed or variable, whether the loan is secured or unsecured, the fees charged and any other features and conditions, such as whether you can make extra payments to pay the loan off early without extra fees applying.
 Consider too, of course, if there are options available to you other than taking out a loan.

 Loan applications you make may show up on your credit history report, and making multiple loan applications over a short period of time could negatively impact your credit score.
 You can check your credit score for free with Canstar.